Nutrx™ Technology: Why Smarter Fertilizer Delivery Beats Bigger NPK Numbers

 Three factors determine how efficiently plants absorb applied nutrients:

 Nutrient form and chelation.
 Many micronutrients are only plant-available in chelated form — bound to an organic molecule that keeps them stable through the soil environment until roots can access them.
-Unchelated iron, manganese, and zinc often bind to soil particles before the plant sees them, regardless of how much is applied.
+Unchelated iron, manganese, and zinc often bind to soil particles before the plant can use them, regardless of how much is applied.

 What Nutrx™ Technology Does